opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Review breaking changes

 It's important to determine how the new version of OpenSearch will fit into your environment.
 Review [Breaking changes]({{site.url}}{{site.baseurl}}/breaking-changes/) before beginning any upgrade procedures to determine if you will need to make adjustments in your workflow.
-For example, upstream or downstream components might need to be modified to be compatible with an API change when you upgrade to a new major version of OpenSearch.
+For example, upstream or downstream components might need to be modified to be compatible with an API change.

 ### Review the OpenSearch tools compatibility matrices